alexander47777/tudo/README.md

-# 🛡️ TUDO CTF: White-Box Penetration Test Write-up
+# 🛡️ TUDO (Vulnerable PHP Web-App): White-Box Penetration Test Write-up

 This repository documents the comprehensive security assessment and exploitation of the TUDO vulnerable web application (PHP / PostgreSQL).
 The project served as a white-box simulation, successfully chaining multiple critical vulnerabilities to achieve Remote Code Execution (RCE) and full administrative control.